 Mandatory units

-There are six mandatory units, three external and three internal.
-Learners must complete and achieve a Near Pass grade or above for all the three mandatory external units.
-Learners must complete all three mandatory internal units and achieve a Pass or above in at least two of these.
+There are seven mandatory units, three internal and four external.
+Learners must complete and achieve a Near Pass grade or above in all mandatory external units and achieve a Pass or above in all mandatory internal units.

 Optional units